metacpan/metacpan-cpan-extracted/distros/M/Mojolicious-Plugin-JSONAPI/README.md

     This is passed to the constructor of `JSONAPI::Document` which will kebab case the attribute keys of each record (i.e. '\_' to '-').

-- `attributes_via`

-    Also passed to the constructor of `JSONAPI::Document`.
-This is the method that will be used to get the attributes for a resource document.
-Should return a hash (not a hashref).

 # HELPERS

 ## resource\_routes(_HashRef_ $spec)